 Education: the team serves as a resource to educate the campus community on effective intervention strategies when concerns arise.

 The C.A.R.E. team, first titled the Behavioral Assessment Team, was established as a result of the tragedies which occurred at Virginia Tech and Northern Illinois universities.
 Often, no single piece of information is enough to prevent a tragedy; however, the accumulation of information helps identify a person at risk, allowing for intervention, prevention and support.
-The C.A.R.E. team serves as the conduit for information flow.
+The C.A.R.E. program serves as the conduit for information flow.

 The existence of the team is a proactive approach to manage the complexities often involved with threats (to self or others), violence, and general behavioral or emotional challenges.
 Key objectives of the team are to identify, assess, manage and reduce potential threats and safety concerns to the university community and its members.
 Inherent to the work of this team are concerns about the privacy of all involved.
 The team members are extremely sensitive to these concerns and adhere to the highest standards of confidentiality.

 The team provides assistance to students in distress through consultation with concerned faculty, staff, and students.
 In particular, the team works together regarding students whose behaviors are of concern because they may pose a threat to themselves or others.
-The primary focus is prevention with the goals of assisting students to succeed, and educating concerned others about appropriate ways to help distressed students.
+The primary focus is prevention with the goals of assisting students to succeed and educating concerned others about appropriate ways to help students.